-Homemade Caramel Sauce is made with only three simple ingredients and is better than anything that you can buy at the store!
-Make a batch to drizzle over ice cream, cheesecake and more!
+Learn how to make homemade caramel sauce with only three simple ingredients!
+It’s is better than anything that you can buy at the store.
+Make a batch of this easy caramel sauce in only 15 minutes to drizzle over ice cream, cheesecake and more!

-I love the caramel sauce recipe below for many reasons.
+We love this homemade caramel sauce recipe for many reasons.
 It is easy, uses only a few simple ingredients and produces great results.
-I love to make a batch to have on hand to drizzle over caramel pie, milkshakes, ice cream sundaes and more.
-Try the recipe yourself and read the tips below.
+We love to make a batch of this caramel recipe to have on hand.
+If you’re baking, drizzle it over pie, cake and more.

 - Follow the directions closely.
 That may seem obvious but if it says to heat in a medium saucepan, make sure you don’t choose a pan too small.
-If it says to stir continuously, it means you really need to stir continuously.
+And never heat higher than medium heat or the mixture will burn.

 - When in doubt, lower the temperature slightly.
 If you think the temperature is too high, it probably is.
 The caramel will start to turn an amber color very quickly.
 If the temperature is too hot, it will burn within seconds.

-Don’t be nervous, making homemade caramel sauce is much easier than it looks.
-Use the recipe below, following the instructions carefully and you will create a sweet sauce that you can drizzle over your favorite desserts.
+Make caramel sauce at home with a few easy steps.
+Use this recipe, following the instructions carefully and you will create a sweet sauce that you can drizzle over your favorite desserts.
 Once you make one batch, you will never go back to store-bought sauce again!

 Homemade Caramel Sauce